WWNT: 1950s-1970s: Top 40 days

-1980s and '90s: changes in formats
+The 1980s and 1990s: changes in formats

-In the 1980s, the station played adult standards in addition to airing local and regional sports events, talk programs such as Marge at Large, and other local content such as a barbershop music program.
+In the 1980s and 1990s, the station played adult standards in addition to airing local and regional sports events, talk programs such as Ludlow Porch and Marge at Large, and other local content such as a barbershop music program.
 At the end of the 1980s, most of the station's music came from Satellite Radio Networks.
 The station later switched to CNN radio news.
 Truth Broadcasting eventually purchased the station and switched it to Christian talk, later airing the same programming as WCOG.

 The 2000s: simulcasts and Spanish

 On January 1, 2002, WWBG began airing the same programming as WTOB.

 In 2003, Truth Broadcasting stopped selling time to La Movidita, which moved back to WSGH.
 Que Pasa moved from WSGH to WTOB and WWBG.
 This was done even though the Spring 2002 Arbitron results showed WTOB had its highest ratings since the change to Spanish programming.
 At some point not too long after this, Davidson Media purchased WTOB.